-Because the Committee believes in further linking the interests of management and the shareholders, the Company maintains stock ownership guidelines for its executives.
+Because the Committee believes in further linking the interests of management and the shareholders, the Company maintains stock ownership guidelines for its executive officers.
 The guidelines specify the number of shares that DENTSPLY's executive management should accumulate and hold within six (6) years of the date of appointment to the executive position.
-"Stock ownership" is defined to include stock owned by the officer directly, stock owned indirectly through the Company's retirement Plans, and stock awarded pursuant to the equity incentive program, other than stock options.
-Under the current guideline established by the Committee, executives are required to own Company common stock equal in value to a multiple of their base salary, as set forth below:
+"Stock ownership" is defined to include stock owned by the officer directly, stock owned indirectly through the Company's retirement plans, and stock awarded pursuant to the equity incentive program, other than stock options.
+Under the current guideline established by the Committee, executive officers are required to own Company Common Stock equal in value to a multiple of their base salary, as set forth below: